gterren/kernel_intra-hour_solar_forecasting/README.md

 ### Kernel Ridge Regression

 Implementation of KRR in pytorch for GPUs and CPUs paralellization support.
-Respectivaly, the codes are CV-KRR.py, CV-RKRR.py, and CV-MTKRR.py for independent KRRs, chain of KRRs and Multi-Task KRR.
+Respectivaly, the codes are CV-KRR.py, CV-RKRR.py, and CV-MTKRR.py for independent KRRs, chain of KRRs and multi-task KRR.

 ### Gaussian Process for Regression

 The multi-output Gaussian processes were implemented using GPytorch library.
 As this library is implemented using pytorch, the traning support parallelization.
-The codes are CV-GPR.py, CV-RGPR.py, and CV-MTGPR.py, for the independent GPRs, the chain of GPRs and the Multi-Task GPR respectivaly.
+The codes are CV-GPR.py, CV-RGPR.py, and CV-MTGPR.py, for the independent GPRs, the chain of GPRs and the multi-task GPR respectivaly.
 The models implementation in GPytorch are defined in this file machine_learning_utils.py.

 ## Sparse Kernel Methods